SoaringMoon/WaifuNetwork/Archive/Threads/Meta Tread.md

 >spoiler
 What?
 What about the 3-white?
 I have no idea what you're talking about.
 Sorry.

 /robowaifu/, What would you do if you saw your robowaifu doing what is shown in webm 2?
-Would you help her or record her then bring it up at the dinner table? or maybe... [spoiler] Post it to /robowaifu/ for all your /robowaifu/ friends to see and laugh about?[/spoiler]
+Would you help her or record her then bring it up at the dinner table? or maybe... %% Post it to /robowaifu/ for all your /robowaifu/ friends to see and laugh about?%%

 # 13
 >>165